profchiso/developers-contact-api/readme.md

 ```
 open the cloned project with git
  - install the dependencies using the command "npm install express body-parser mongoose
- - startup the mongodb your terminal app using the command "mongod"
+ - startup the mongodb on your terminal app using the command "mongod"
  - open the clonned project in an terminal and run the server using " node server.js" command;
  - then you are read to perform certain operations in the developers contact api

 ```
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ## Basic routes of the Api
 ```
         GET    /developers
         GET    /developers/stack/front-end or back-end or full-stack
-        GET    /developers/1
+        GET    /developers/id
         POST   /developers
-        PUT    /developers/1
+        PUT    /developers/id
-        PATCH  /developers/1
+        PATCH  /developers/id
-        DELETE /developers/1
+        DELETE /developers/id

+        where the id is any of the developers id  eg. "5d370ab67ced9f344867784d"
 ```